Avro Lancaster PA278 disappearance

 The Avro Lancaster PA278 disappearance involved Avro Lancaster Mk.I PA278, F for Freddie, operated by No. 103 Squadron RAF (103 Sqn) of Bomber Command just after the end of the Second World War.

 It disappeared over the Mediterranean, probably near Corsica, on 4 October 1945 with its crew of 6 airmen and 19 female service personnel - the worst loss of female British and Commonwealth service personnel from the Second World War to date.

-The Lancaster
+Aircraft

 PA278 was one of a batch of 265 Lancasters built by Vickers-Armstrongs Ltd at its Broughton factory near Chester between June 1944 and September 1945.
 On completion it was assigned to 103 Sqn of Bomber Command and flew operationally on a number of bombing attacks in March and April 1945.

 Operation Dodge

 From 3 August 1945, 103 Sqn was one of the heavy bombers squadrons participating in Operation Dodge in which veteran soldiers of the Eighth Army were flown home from Italy and the Central Mediterranean.
 An embarkation centre was established at Bari airfield, on the Adriatic coast of southern Italy.
 An airfield at Naples, Italy was also used for geographic convenience.

 It was a six-hour flight back to England and normally a maximum of 22 soldiers would be transported home as the internal confines of a Lancaster were not really suitable for passengers.
 Often the return trip to Italy saw aircraft transporting essential members of services out to Italy.

 103 Sqn usually despatched between six and ten aircraft for Operation Dodge several days each week, the aircraft and crews would stop overnight in Italy and return with their passengers the following day or the day after that.
 Most of the trips were uneventful although squadron records do show that Warrant Officer Francis flying Lancaster B for Baker and Flying Officer Leigh flying G for George both had to land at Marseille in France due to engine failure, on 19 August 1945 and 5 September 1945 respectively.